 2.1 Until the Localism Act came into effect in April 2012, Section 35 of the Planning and Compulsory Purchase Act required that every local planning authority (LPA) should prepare and publicise an Annual Monitoring Report (AMR) containing information on the implementation of the Local Development Scheme (LDS) and the extent to which the policies set out in Local Development Documents (LDDs) and local plans are being achieved.
 The Localism Act removed the requirement for local authorities to submit their AMR to Government, but retained a duty for local authorities to monitor policies.
-The Council accordingly still needs to demonstrate the effects of its policies.
-In view of the lighter requirements for AMRs, the Council has streamlined its reporting for this year's AMR.
+The Council accordingly still needs to demonstrate the effects of its policies in what is, as of 2015, termed an Authority Monitoring Report instead of an Annual Monitoring Report.
+In view of the lighter requirements for AMRs, the Council streamlined its reporting for last year's AMR and is following a similar approach this year.
 The report accordingly focuses on key indicators and has consolidated background information in tables, which is considered to have the advantage for users of being more concise and easier to use.
-Guidance now refers to monitoring reports as 'Authority Monitoring Reports' rather than 'Annual Monitoring Reports', so the report has been rebadged with this revised title.